-Coffee (káva) and tea (čaj) are very popular hot drinks everywhere in the world, and no less so in Prague.
+Coffee (káva) and tea (čaj) are popular hot drinks everywhere in the world, and no less so in Prague.
 There are a few coffee terms regarding different coffees.
 The traditional Czech coffee is Turek, or Turkish coffee (hot water poured over ground beans that end up as sludge at the bottom of your cup).
-Espreso is a black coffee or a kind of Italian version of strong Espresso.
-Coffee with milk is called ‘espreso s mlékem’.
-Vídeňská káva (Viennese coffee) is another popular choice, and consists of coffee topped with whipped cream.
-Coffee-machine coffee called presso or překapávaná is more commonly served now and finer preparations such as and cappuccino, latte are offered in many cafés and restaurants as well.
+Espresso is a black coffee or a kind of Italian version of strong Espresso.
+Coffee with milk is called ‘espresso s mlékem’.
+Vídeňská káva (Viennese coffee) is another popular choice and consists of coffee topped with whipped cream.
+Coffee-machine coffee called presso or překapávaná is more commonly served now, and finer preparations such as and cappuccino latte are offered in many cafés and restaurants as well.
 Decaffeinated coffee, however, is still very rare.
-The quality of coffee prepared in Prague varies, and even some very good hotels still serve instant coffee rather than fresh brewed coffee.
-Fortunately there are a lot of excellent cafés and chains including Cafe Haven and Starbucks if you are desperate for a well-made coffee.
+The quality of coffee prepared in Prague varies, and even some very good hotels still serve instant coffee rather than freshly brewed coffee.
+Fortunately, there are many excellent cafés and chains, including Cafe Haven and Starbucks, if you are desperate for a well-made coffee.
 The tea served in Prague is mostly weak and usually comes with a slice of lemon.
-Tea with milk is not commonly offered but you can always ask for extra milk.
+Tea with milk is not commonly offered, but you can always ask for extra milk.
 Tea houses have popped up in recent years on many corners serving world-renowned teas.

 Tip: Have a cup of coffee in one of Prague’s glorious coffee houses such as Café Slavia or Café Imperial.
 Interior gives the sensation of being transported back to the 1920s.

 Come not only for the food but also for poetry readings, newspapers, chess games, beer, funky art, tea, coffee, and cakes.